Yaroslava Shvedova: 2016

 Shvedova started the year at the Shenzhen Open.
 Coming through qualifying, she lost in the first round to Anett Kontaveit.
 At the Sydney International, Shvedova retired during her qualifying first-round match against Sesil Karatantcheva.
 At the Australian Open, she won her first-round match over Tsvetana Pironkova.
 In the second round, she lost to 15th seed Madison Keys.

-Getting past qualifying at the Dubai Tennis Championships, Shvedova stunned seventh seed Roberta Vinci in the first round, before she was defeated by eventual champion Sara Errani.
-At the Qatar Open, Shvedova lost in the first round to Nao Hibino.
+Getting past qualifying at the DubaiChampionships, Shvedova stunned seventh seed Roberta Vinci in the first round, before she was defeated by eventual champion Sara Errani.
+At the Qatar Ladies Open, Shvedova lost in the first round to Nao Hibino.
 At the Indian Wells Open, she won her first two rounds over qualifier Kristýna Plíšková and 11th seed Lucie Šafářová.
 In the third round, she was defeated by qualifier Nicole Gibbs.
 At the Miami Open, Shvedova lost in the final round of qualifying to Kristýna Plíšková.
 In doubles, she and Tímea Babos reached the final where they lost to Mattek-Sands/Šafářová.

 Shvedova started her clay-court season at the Charleston Open where she was defeated in the second round by fifth seed Sara Errani.
 Playing at the Madrid Open, she lost in the first round of qualifying to Mariana Duque.
 At the Italian Open, Shvedova was defeated in the first round of qualifying by Ana Konjuh.
 She played her final tournament before the French Open at Internationaux de Strasbourg and lost in the first round to lucky loser Virginie Razzano.
 At the French Open, Shvedova was defeated in the first round by 13th seed and 2009 French Open champion Svetlana Kuznetsova.